 After you make your choice, download the file.

 To conserve server bandwidth, Ubuntu is also available via BitTorrent downloads.
 This allows the community of users to share Ubuntu images, without stressing the Ubuntu website.

+To use BitTorrent, you will need a BitTorrent client software.
+There are many good choices.
+For example, Vuze (formerly Azureus), Miro, Transmission, and many others are all excellent candidates.
 An alternative way is to use the Opera browser, which comes with a built-in BitTorrent client.
 This allows you to share via BitTorrent from within the browser itself.

 Ubuntu will ship their CDs freely anywhere in the world.
 This is quite useful for people with very slow Internet or no access to Internet.
 You can also download or purchase Ubuntu DVDs, which come with numerous additional language packs.